The Complete Guide to Leg Waxing

 When approaching an at home leg waxing service, you’ll also want to make sure to properly research which wax is right for your leg waxing needs.
 If using a hard wax, you’ll want to use a professional, high-quality wax ideally suited for your skin type.
 In addition to our previously recommended Blue and Pink Film Hard Waxes, additional options for the best results when using hard wax for legs include Starpil’s Black Film Hard Wax, as well as our hypoallergenic and hypersensitive skin friendly Starsoft Hard Wax.

-If you’re looking for soft wax for leg waxing, in additional to our easy to use, full-body friendly and efficient Blue Roll On Wax, you’ll also want the best wax strips for legs, which are also available for use with our soft and roll on waxes to make sure you get a clean hair removal process.
+If you’re looking for soft wax for leg waxing, in addition to our easy to use, full-body friendly, and efficient Blue Roll-On Wax, you’ll also want the best wax strips for legs, which are also available for use with our soft and roll on waxes to make sure you get a clean hair removal process.

 How to Wax Your Own Legs

-When at home, you might wonder how to wax legs in the most safe and efficient manner.
+When at home, you might wonder how to wax legs in the safest and efficient manner.
 Make sure to set up your warmer and waxing supplies in a safe area of your home that’s easily accessible and away from any surfaces that you might want to keep any stray wax away from.
-Additionally, make sure you’re using the right waxes and products for your skin and hair type.
+Make sure you’re also using the right waxes and products for your skin and hair type.